openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 ## Channels

-A bridge does not expose and channel.
+A bridge does not expose any channel.

 Gateways expose this read only channel:
-- version (this is a firmware version of your Tahoma device)
+- version (this is a firmware version of your Tahoma gateway)

 Roller shutters and awnings expose these channels:
 - position (a percentual position of the roller shutter, it can have value 0-100).
 For IO Homecontrol devices only (non RTS)!